The Perfect 2 Weeks in Nicaragua Itinerary (+ Tips!)

 trail ride through a forest in nicaragua, kate storm in a pink shirt riding a horse in the center

-This Nicaragua itinerary sticks close to the backpacker trail, making it a good option for those who want to visit Nicaragua but stick to the comfortable backpacker safety network of travelers, hotels, and tour operators.
+This Nicaragua itinerary sticks close to the backpacker trail, making it a good option for those who want to visit Nicaragua, but also want to plan their trip around the backpacker safety network of travelers, hotels, and tour operators.

 Would we return to Nicaragua today?
-Yes, with precautions.
+Likely we would, with precautions.

 READ NEXT